GabrielC01/basic-frontend-study/README.md

-# Front end mentor challenges
+# Front-end study repository
-This repository is set to store my basic front-end exercises.
+This repository is set to store my exercises about front-end languages and tools.